bschulz81/AcceleratedLinearAlgebra/README.md

 Apparently, by default nvc++ assumes that the pointers overlap.
 As of 04.02, I have used the __restrict and const keyword wherever they seemed to be useful.
 I also added the option  -Msafeptr=all to the Cmakelists.txt for nvc++.
 This compile option seems to remove some of the pointer overlapping assumptions of nvc++ and now some optimizations can finally take place.
 Sometimes nvc++ refuses to vectorize openmp code for reasons it calls "unknown" or for "data dependencies" that do not seem to be there.

 Also, apparently, from functions denoted as worker, if they have a sequential loop, one can not call any other parallelized functions, including those denoted as vectors in nvc++ currently.
 Therefore, the matrix multiplications in the Cholesky/LU/QR decompositions within these loops had to be inlined by copy and paste.

 Unfortunately, i have not yet been able to produce gang loop versions of the lu,cholesky and qr decomposition, only worker loop versions.
 If i convert the procedures into gang routines and turn  the outer loops of the multiplications into gang loops, they would yield different numbers at each run.
+For the worker loops versions of the qr, lu and Cholesky decompositions, after running them a few hundreds of times and with different matrices, i can now, by 12.02.2025, asses that they appear to work correctly.

 On clang, offload problems with open-acc exist and the open_acc version of the library does not work correctly, due to openacc being in the initial stages.